9623Y/9623Y-Spin-Up-Notebook/README.md

 - [ ] Get Robot Competition Ready

 ### **Intake**
 We mounted the ramp we cut yesterday and mounted the indexer to the Intake frame.
 We also finished attaching the outside bars for the rows to the frame.
-We used high strength spacers in between the wheels and the sprockets to prevent them from slided and used 2 sprockets and 2 wheels on each row to attach them together and the two wheels to grab on and pull up the discs.
+We used high strength spacers in between the wheels and the sprockets to prevent them from sliding and used 2 sprockets and 2 wheels on each row to attach them together and the two wheels to grab on and pull up the discs.
 We still need a tensioner for the chain that connects the middle row to the indexing row.

-We attached the ramp underneath each of the outside bars and used zipties to connect it and hold it against the angled metal underneath.
-The first set of zipties brought it closer the angled piece and the second set kept it attached to the end so discs couldn't slip between it and the angled piece.
+Furthermore, we attached the ramp underneath each of the outside bars and used zipties to connect it and hold it against the angled metal underneath.
+The first set of zipties brought it closer the angled piece and the second set kept it attached to the end, so discs couldn't slip between it and the angled piece.

 ## **End of Entry Thoughts**
-While we couldnt't finish the intake or start on the rest of the robot, we were able to get major progress with the intake and plan to finish it and the rest of the robot tomorrow.
+While we couldn't finish the intake or start on the rest of the robot, we were able to get major progress with the intake and plan to finish it and the rest of the robot tomorrow.

 # **12/1/22 - _Finalizing Robot for Competition_**

+## **Attendance**
+- [x] Rhett
+- [x] Noly
+- [x] Tyler
+- [x] Ari
+- [x] Rebecca

 ## **Goals for Today**
 - [ ] Finish Robot
-- [ ] Finalize Notebook for Competition Submition
+- [ ] Finalize Notebook for Competition Submission

 ### **Intake**
 After finishing and testing the intake, we found that the indexer row wouldn't work due to how we need it to index and how the chain and tensioner works.
 We decided to go back to a horizontal Intake for this competition and attempt a vertical Intake in the future if needed.
 We are using single acting pneumatic pistons to move the intake up and down horizontally from the intake rather than vertically with the intake.

 ### **Launcher**
-We have been expirimenting with small adjustments to the flywheel mechanism.
-When a disc is launched/flywheels begin spinning, there are inconsestent fluctuations, of which we worry may impact the flight that the disc will take.
-We attempted to change the code to monitor the motors with a percentage, rather than rpms.
-This did not affect the fluctuations, however.
+We have been experimenting with small adjustments to the flywheel mechanism.
+When a disc is launched/flywheels begin spinning, there are inconsistent fluctuations, of which we worry may impact the flight that the disc will take.
+We attempted to change the code to control the motors with a percentage, rather than setting the target rpm of the motor.
+This did not affect the fluctuations, however, so we reverted our changes for the purpose of staying consistent with previous code.
 We attempted to pinpoint what motor was fluctuating, and found that both are doing it asynchronously.
-After attempting to use a black flexwheel(to reduce plating) we have decided to use a code that will monitor the motor speeds and graph when the inconsitencies occur, as the flexwheel change did not improve anything, in fact, it possibly made the fluctuations worse.
+After attempting to use a black flex wheel(to reduce plating), which we found to have no effect on the issue, so we switched back to the original flex wheels that were on our launcher.
+We decided to test how large these supposed fluctuations were, and found that they were not large enough to affect the flight of the disc.
+We will continue to test and experiment with the flywheel in the future to see if we can reduce the fluctuations, however, we are not concerned with the fluctuations at this time.

+#### **Graph From the Launcher Test**

+(Insert Image Here)

+For this test we let the motors spin up to their target speed and then run for a few seconds before we launched three disks through it as a rather rapid pace.
+The graph shows that the fluctuations should not be big enough to matter, and that the fluctuations balance out as the motors spin up to their target speed.

+### **End of Entry Thoughts**

+Today we were unable to finish the robot, but we have the launcher in a place where we think it is almost ready, and we have an intake that needs to be tested with a motor, but works when being hand fed, so tomorrow we should be able to attach the launcher and intake together and then build a base around the two, and code autonomous and fix any bugs in the code that were the result of the code being written before the robot was finished, because of this progress today we will more than likely be able to have a working robot in time for the competition, even though the robot may not have a working autonomous.